 Bevis Mann of the British Association of Dermatologists (BAD) advises that we apply sunscreen before a ride and re-apply every other hour, as up to 80 per cent of sunscreen will come off through sweating.

-Martyn Frank, soigneur for pro cycling team Rapha Condor Sharp (RCS), says the RCS team get through sunscreen faster than any other product.
+Martyn Frank, a former soigneur for pro cycling team Rapha Condor Sharp (RCS), says the RCS team get through sunscreen faster than any other product.
 “It only takes one missed application to risk later skin health issues,” says Frank.
 “Routine is the key to not making a mistake; all pro riders have a routine and all of them include sunscreen.”

 Use a sunscreen with a Sun Protection Factor (SPF) higher than you think you need, as sunscreen is tested with 2mg on every square centimetre of skin, which is far more than most people apply.
 “We advise using at least SPF 30, or SPF 50 if you have fair skin,” says Mann.

 On application, don’t forget areas such as the neck, ears, tops of knees, and bald patches, which are vulnerable through helmet ventilation.
 You can even burn through clothing, so apply to your whole body and wear clothing with UV protection.

 But for a darker skintone, is protection necessary?
 “Skin types are categorised into six types, from phototype one – fair skin that burns very easily and doesn’t tan – to phototype six, which is darker skin that won’t burn easily,” says Mann.

 “The processing of melanin, the skin’s pigment molecule that absorbs a proportion of UV radiation, is the key difference between the types.
 In darker skin, processing needs less UV damage to initiate tanning, leaving you less susceptible to sunburn and skin cancer.
 How much less isn’t easy to quantify and therefore we would still recommend applying SPF 30 or higher.
 It’s better to be safe than sorry.”